Visit our HOME page for stories about some of our producers. If you want to shop by Producer, click on SEARCH on the SHOP page.

 Dandelion & Rust Farm: Farmer Laura Genello has worked in local food systems for over ten years.
 She has run farmers markets in DC, managed an educational aquaponics farm in Baltimore, and currently works for Baltimore City Public Schools as a Farm to School Specialist.
 She grows her produce using sustainable methods, without synthetic pesticides or fertilizers, at her farm in Myersville, MD.

-Kim’s Urban Homestead: A small homestead on ⅓ of an acre in a local community, producing what we can to sustain ourselves and share with others.
+Kim’s Urban Homestead: A small homestead in a local community, producing what we can to sustain ourselves and share with others.
 Small scale market garden, layer flock, and home baked goods.
 Our motto is homegrown and homemade.
 Baked goods are available directly at the homestead or local farmers markets.

 Koofie's Natural Living on Grazy Days Family Farm is a local, woman-owned, family-based business focused on providing the most healthy, nourishing food and body products operating out of Frederick, MD.
 They work hard to grow and make the very best products for your family with the goal of fostering connections with the local community, and to provide you with the wholesome choices for your family.

 Piece of Harmony: Piece of Harmony farm is a small family produce farm nestled at the bottom of Braddock Mountain located near Harmony in Myersville, MD.
 The farm is operated by Andrew and Katie Grimm.
 “We love growing our own food and teaching our children how to also.
 Our family has been growing produce for our own family for several years and we love to share with our community.
-We grow a variety of produce year round and sell locally, and at Myersville Farmer's Market.
-We like to get to know our customers and educate them about their food.”
+We grow a variety of produce year round and sell locally, and at Myersville Farmer's Market."

 Stone Pillar Farm: At Michael Fahrner's small family farm on the west side of Frederick they raise pasture-raised meats and eggs using regenerative farming practices that enhance soil health, improve water and air quality, reduce erosion, produce nutrient dense foods, and store carbon in the soil.
 Their meat chickens are moved daily, and laying hens are moved every other day in mobile coops and tractors.
 Chickens are processed on farm with their own equipment.